We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 Considered one of the top cryptocurrency exchanges in the industry, Coinbase is well-positioned to meet various investment goals and skill levels.
 Coinbase Pro also provides a good all-around platform for advanced traders with decent fees, while the standard solution has a simple and user-friendly interface for new traders.
 Unfortunately though, costs on Coinbase are quite expensive in general.

-Overall, when comparing alternatives to Coinbase, Binance is one of the best options.
-It is cheaper to trade with and offers a wider range of platforms and over 600 coins.
+Overall, when comparing alternatives to Coinbase, Kraken is one of the best options.
+It is cheap to trade with and offers a wide range of platforms and coins.
 It also provides one of the best mobile app alternatives to Coinbase.

 FAQs